-To some, it may appear that 3 Birds was been a little late to the game as a big player in the modern technology landscape.
-We're not as well-known to many Tier 3 dealerships as we've worked closely with a focused direct dealer-base, and concentrated much of our efforts as as the digital data performance platform to every major OEM and essential analytics partner to automotive's global consumer insights leader over the last 10 years.
+To some, it may appear that 3 Birds has been late to the game as a big player in the modern technology landscape.
+And we may not be as well-known to many Tier 3 dealerships; as we've worked closely with a focused direct dealer-base, concentrated much of our efforts as as a leading digital data performance platform to every major OEM, and earned essential analytics partnerships to automotive's global consumer insights leader over the last 10 years.
 Initially, that may sound like a disadvantage; however, our unique vantage-point has allowed us to look much farther towards the horizon than most others.

 Let's take a closer look at the timeline.
 We think our difference will become clear.

 Most automotive dealers are admittedly a little behind in technology.
 It is not their fault.
 They only have access to what's available to them and what's the latest shiny object within the industry at any given time.
 We've been driving change from the middle of that road, too - always with our sights outside of automotive and crossing over when it makes sense.
 While it all started even before 3 Birds became the first Integrated Marketing Platform in automotive, we'll fast-forward to those relevant to today.